atelierbram/houtje-touwtje/README.md

 ## Houtje Touwtje

-Minimal DIY Static Site Generator that outputs PHP to static html-pages.
+Minimal DIY Static Site Generator that outputs PHP to static html-pages: [see generated static site from this repo](http://atelierbram.github.io/houtje-touwtje/)

 The main benefit of doing webdevelopment like this is a [simple, low-fi way](http://arthur.van-dam.net/2005/06/houtje-touwtje) - for using templating and variables, here with just PHP.
 It can be suitable for smaller websites like between three and twenty pages or so.